3rd January 2019 by Tim Cole

 We have gone all out to broaden our app range to appeal to pro and mid-range creators as well listeners.
 There is now something for everyone and a Wotja App for you!

-Wotja V19 App range: There are 4 different versions available in 2019:
+Wotja V19 is our app for 2019: There are 4 different versions available:

 We have localisations for Chinese and Japanese, too, and those cater for what is needed in the Wotja Go and Wotja Box Feature Sets.